MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 :::row-end:::
 ---

 Use the [Strangler fig](/azure/architecture/patterns/strangler-fig) pattern to gradually migrate functionality from the monolithic codebase to new independent services.
 Extract new services from the existing monolithic code base and slowly modernize critical parts of the web app.
-Follow these recommendations:
+To implement the Strangler Fig pattern, follow these recommendations:

 - *Set up a routing layer* Implement a routing layer that directs traffic to either the monolith or the new microservices based on the endpoint.
 This layer allows for a seamless transition and testing.